Introducing the Slide Area

-The Slide area comprises everything in the highlighted region shown in Figure 1.
+The Slide area comprises everything within the region highlighted in red, as shown within Figure 1.
 To learn more about the rest of the PowerPoint 2010 interface, see here.

 Figure 1: Slide area